raisa-d/the-100-rpg/README.md

 ## How to Play

 1. Launch the game.
-2. Select a character class to begin your adventure.
+2. Select a character crime to begin your adventure.
 3. Navigate through the game world by typing commands.
 4. Participate in battles by entering attack commands.
 5. Manage your inventory using specific commands.

 ## Bugs

-Currently, there is a known bug where loading a saved game may cause the inventory functionality to stop working, preventing access to inventory item actions.
-The development team is working to resolve this issue.
+Currently, there are two knowns: One where loading a saved game may cause the inventory functionality to stop working, preventing access to inventory item actions.
+The game will crash if you choose 0 as your crime choice.
+The development team is working to resolve these issues.

 ## Inspiration